comby-tools/comby.dev/website/blog/2022-08-31-comby-with-types.md

 and changing only code where type-on-hover suggests we have a slice (like `[]string` syntax in Go) or map (like `map[string]string)` on our hands.

-A few of things need to fall in place for this to work, and only a couple of open source projects and languages are supported right now.
+A few things need to fall in place for this to work, and only a couple of open source projects and languages are supported right now.
 It's meant to be an early interface, implemented to generically support future language and project expansions.
 Read on to learn what's possible at the frontier of simpler find